zqfang/zqfang.github.io/_posts/2020-05-31-Code-CPP-notes.md

 ---

 # C++ Notes
 Just some C/C++ code snippets to keep in mind.
-C/C++ is tremendous complicated, but extremely powerfull.
+C/C++ is tremendous complicated, but it's extremely powerful.

 ### Table of Contents
 [char to Int](#char-to-int)